GjcCS/GjcCS/README.md

 ## Hi there 👋

 #  Cybersecurity Specialist | Defender of the Digital Realm :shield:
 Hi there!
 Welcome to my GitHub profile!
-I'm [Your Name], a passionate **Cybersecurity Specialist** with a mission to protect, detect, and respond to threats in the ever-evolving digital landscape.
-With [X years] of experience in cybersecurity and a drive for continuous learning, I specialize in [mention key areas like threat analysis, network security, vulnerability assessment, etc.].
+I'm Guillermo Costa, a passionate **Cybersecurity Specialist** with a mission to protect, detect, and respond to threats in the ever-evolving digital landscape.
+With 1 year of experience in cybersecurity and a drive for continuous learning, I specialize in threat analysis, network security, vulnerability assessment, etc.
 ---
 ## :star2: My Expertise
 :lock: **Cyber Defense & Threat Hunting**